ibm-cloud-docs/sell/tutorial-define-vsivpc.md

 1. Click **Add plan** > **BYOL**.
 1. Enter the name, URL, and description of the license, for example:

-* Name: `BYOL for Example Corp Virtual Server Image 1.0.0`
+* Name: `BYOL for Example Virtual Server Image 1.0.0`
-* URL: `byol.vsimage.examplecorp.html`
+* URL: `byol.vsimage.example.html`
-* Description: `This BYOL license is required for the installation and use of the Example Corp Virtual Server Image.`
+* Description: `This BYOL license is required for the installation and use of the Example Virtual Server Image.`

 ## Define your support experience
 {: #vsivpc-support}